FreeFeed/pepyatka-server/app/support/search/query-syntax.md

 **to:user1,group2** limits search to posts published in group2 feed or written _to_ user1 as a direct message.
 This operator acts like **in:** for the groups but also allows to search in direct messages with the specific addressee.

-**clicked-by:user1,user2** limits search to comments licked by user1 or user2.
+**cliked-by:user1,user2** limits search to comments liked by user1 or user2.

-`cat clicked-by:alice` will find all comments liked by Alice with the "cat" word.
+`cat cliked-by:alice` will find all comments liked by Alice with the "cat" word.

-Since `clicked-by:` makes sense only for comments, it switches the search scope to comments.
-So the query `cat clicked-by:alice` is equal to `in-comments: cat clicked-by:alice`.
-Being used in post body scope (like `in-body: clicked-by:...`), `clicked-by:` is ignored.
+Since `cliked-by:` makes sense only for comments, it switches the search scope to comments.
+So the query `cat cliked-by:alice` is equal to `in-comments: cat cliked-by:alice`.
+Being used in post body scope (like `in-body: cliked-by:...`), `cliked-by:` is ignored.

 **has:images,audio** limits search to posts with files of the specified type.
 You can specify the concrete file type (only `images` or `audio` for now), or search for any files using the `has:files` form.